mubeenkh4u/RBC-Module-2-Stock-Analysis/README.md

 </table>

 ## Analysis of Stocks
-After running the VBA code to perform the Stock Analysis. we can see that the stocks generally did better in 2017 as compared to 2018, with the exceptions of **RUN** and **TERP**.
+After running the VBA code to perform the Stock Analysis. we can see that the stocks generally did better in 2017 as compared to 2018, with the exceptions of **RUN** and **TERP**, which saw significant increases.
 <table align="center">
   <tr>
     <th>All Stocks (2017)</th>